- ELECTRONIC FUNDS TRANSFER

 18. Limitation of Liability.

-provided in this Agreement or by law, we are not responsible
+otherwise provided in this Agreement or by law, we are not

-for any loss, Injury, or damage, whether direct, indirect,
+responsible for any loss, Injury, or damage, whether direct,

-special or consequential, caused by the Service or the use
+indirect, special or consequential, caused by the Services

-thereof or arising in any way out of the installation,
+or the use thereof or arising in any way out of the

-and signed by an authorized officer of the BANK.
+unless in writing and signed by an authorized officer of the

 21. Governing Law.

-State of Colorado shall govern this Agreement and all
+of Colorado shall govern this Agreement and all transactions

 conditions set forth herein, and agrees to be bound hereby.

-or condition of this Agreement by mailing or delivering to
+condition of this Agreement by mailing or delivering to you

 effective date of any such change.
 We do not need to provide